Bomb attack in Turkey targets police van, injuring 9 | Law-Order

 - Turkey

-A bomb exploded on a highway in Turkey as a van carrying police officers drove past on Friday, injuring nine of its passengers, government officials said.
+A remote-controlled bomb exploded on a highway in Turkey as an armoured police van carrying officers drove past on Friday, injuring all nine occupants, government officials said.

 Last month, a bomb blast in a bustling pedestrian street in Istanbul left six people dead, including two children.
 More than 80 others were wounded.

-Turkey blamed the attack on the outlawed Kurdistan Workers' Party, or PKK, as well as Syrian Kurdish groups affiliated with it.
-The Kurdish militant groups denied involvement.
+Turkey blamed the attack on the outlawed Kurdistan Workers' Party, or PKK, as well as Syrian Kurdish groups affiliated with it, and launched a series of air and artillery strikes against Kurdish militia forces in northern Syria.
+The Kurdish militant groups denied involvement in the Istanbul attack.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)